ovgutunc/Customer-Segmentation-with-K-Means-Clustering-based-on-RFM-Model/README.md

 • **Frequency :** The total number of transaction between the customer’s invoice date and reference day.<br>
 • **Monetary :** The total transaction value of customers.<br>

-A customer's value to a business can be quantified by considering a combination of R,F,M values.
+After applying data pre-processing, exploratory data analysis, and feature engineering, a customer's value to a business can be quantified by considering a combination of R,F,M values.
 For example, a customer who has made recent high-value purchases and frequently engages in transactions is considered as high value to the business.<br>

 ## **Customer Segmentaton with K-Means Clustering on RFM values:**

+K-Means clustering is one of the distance-based and unsupervised machine learning algorithms.
+It partitions the data points into k clusters based on the Euclidean Distance used for the clustering.
+It is sensitive to skewness and outliers, which can cause the clusters to be distorted and lead to inaccuracies in the results.
+In this manner, log transform can be used to turn a skewed distribution into a normal or less-skewed.
+Following this, normalization is required to prevent one attribute outweighs another one in terms of the scales.
+Finally, before applying the K-Means Clustering algorithm, the optimum number of k should be defined.
+The two ways of defining the number of clusters in this dataset are as follows:<br>

+• Elbow Method<br>
+• Silhouette Method<br>

+Afterward, the model can fit into the final dataset and end up with K-means clusters.<br>

 ## **Results:**